AnirudhPal/TeleTracker/README.md

 Fig 9: Feather M0 from Adafruit.
 </p>

-PWM or Pulse Width Modulation is described in a later section.
+PWM is Pulse Width Modulation.
 In a nutshell, it allows us to emulate an analog signal by sending a digital signal with varying width of digital high and low.
 If we do this rapidly, then the inductor treates the switching signal as similar to an analog average.
 To make this happen, the SAMD21 has keep tight track of time.
 It is obviouse that one can do this in software (bit-banging) by using the internal clock but that would make it difficult to handle multiple PWM outputs and perform other tasks as well.
 To facilitate this, the chip has several internal clocks that can be dispatched to perfomr the task of generating the PWM signal.

 <p align="center">
 <img src="https://microchip.wdfiles.com/local--files/32arm:samd21-mcu-overview/samd21-block-diagram.png" />